Clocker (train)

 The Clocker was a passenger train service between Philadelphia and New York City on the Northeast Corridor at first by the Pennsylvania Railroad and later by Amtrak.
 The service was nicknamed the Clocker by riders as trains were scheduled to leave each terminal at the top of the hour.
 The name was eventually adopted into official use by Amtrak in 1981.
 The service was briefly renamed Acela Commuter in 1999 before the name reverted to Clocker in 2003.

 Amtrak discontinued the service on October 28, 2005, and it was partially replaced by additional NJ Transit express trains between Trenton, New Jersey, and New York City at times approximating the Clocker schedule.

 History

 Pennsylvania Railroad

 The Clocker was originally a Pennsylvania Railroad express train service between New York and Broad Street Station in Philadelphia; the name was unofficial, and PRR timetables did not use it.
 Soon after New York Penn Station opened in 1910, the express trains began departing New York and Philadelphia on the hour through the day, giving rise to the Clocker name (which the railroad itself seems never to have used).
 Until the electrification of the Northeast Corridor in 1933, most Clockers were scheduled to both leave and arrive on each hour, but faster schedules after electrification eliminated the on the hour arrival.

-Gradually, the Pennsylvania Railroad cut back on the schedule, and by the time Amtrak took over the nation's passenger rail service on May 1, 1971, the Clocker service no longer ran hourly.
+Pennsylvania Railroad cut back on the schedule, and by the time Amtrak took over the nation's passenger rail service on May 1, 1971, the Clocker service no longer ran hourly.

 Amtrak

 At the launch of Amtrak, the railroad assigned each run an individual name (listed in the table below).
 Starting with the October 1981 timetable, Amtrak officially adopted the Clocker name for the service.
 The trains were unreserved, coach class only, and Amtrak targeted the Clocker service at commuters travelling to local stops bypassed by the high-speed Metroliner trains, the Regional trains, and other named long-distance trains.

 During the 1990s, NJ Transit started contracting with Amtrak to accept their monthly passes on the Clocker trains.
 These two decisions drastically shifted the clientele on the trains.
-Passholders from New Jersey preferred the Clocker trains over the NJ Transit trains because they were faster and more comfortable, meanwhile, Amtrak's passengers avoided the Clocker trains because they were slower and frequently crowded.
-Also, the pass holder program meant that few passengers traveled to or from Philadelphia.
+Monthly ticket holders from New Jersey preferred the Clocker trains over the NJ Transit trains because they were faster and more comfortable, meanwhile, Amtrak's passengers avoided the Clocker trains because they were slower and frequently crowded.
+Also, the monthlies meant that few passengers traveled to or from Philadelphia.